 Each parameter set was replicated 10 times.

+In the supplementary material, we provided an example with the results files of the first simulation, with the root name "TestStutterDioeciousNoStutter-n1000N100-1" and extensions "txt", "equ", "dat", and "gen", for the parameters used, the statistics along the simulation (all generations) and the resulting data files in Fstat and genepop formats, respectively.

 Generating stuttering

-Data were analyzed with Fstat 2.9.4 (Goudet, 2003) updated from (Goudet, 1995) to get information on the identitiy of alleles kept at the end of simulations.
+Data were analyzed with Fstat 2.9.4 (Goudet, 2003) updated from (Goudet, 1995) to get information on the identity of alleles kept at the end of simulations.
 For each simulation, input files were imported into a spreadsheet keeping each allele of each locus separated in a single column.
-We considered that 10% of possible alleles affected by stuttering was enough, which means that two alleles (out of 20) needed to be recoded for stuttering.
+We arbitrarily considered that 10% of possible alleles affected by stuttering was enough.
+This means that two alleles (out of 20 possible ones) needed to be recoded for stuttering.
 Because of genetic drift, not all the 20 possible alleles were present at the end of each simulation.
-For each locus, only the first two alleles separated by a single repeat were concerned.
+For each locus, among the allele still present, only the first two alleles separated by a single repeat were concerned.
 For each individual carrying one of these alleles as the second allele, if different by a single repeat from the first allele, the second allele was recoded as identical to the first one.
 Let us assume that the first two alleles separated by a single repeat were, for instance, allele 5 and 6 for the first locus (Locus1).
 If allele 5 was in cell B2 and allele 6 in cell C2 in the spreadsheet, the command for generating stuttering in a cell from a free zone (e.g. the first free column after the last column of the data) would be:

 =B2, for the first allele (no change), and

-=IF(ABS(B2-C2)=1,IF(OR(B2=5,B2=6),B2,C2),C2) in English or

-=SI(ABS(B2-C2)=1;SI(OU(B2=5;B2=6);B2;C2);C2) in French, for the second allele of that locus.
+=IF(ABS(B2-C2)=1,IF(OR(B2=5,B2=6),B2,C2),C2), for the second allele of that locus.
 This way, individuals 4/5, 5/6, or 6/7 are recoded as homozygotes for the first allele.

 This command was then copied and pasted to transform the whole locus.

+A template, using the first simulation, can be found in the supplementary material files as the spreadsheet file "TestStutterDioecious-n1000N100-1-10%Stuttering.xlsx".